nvaccess/nvda/user_docs/en/userGuide.md

 This setting only takes effect when "Volume of NVDA sounds follows voice volume" is disabled.
 This option is not available if you have started NVDA with [WASAPI disabled for audio output](#WASAPI) in Advanced Settings.

-##### Time to keep audio device awake after speech {#AudioAwakeTime}

-This edit box specifies how long NVDA keeps the audio device awake after speech ends.
-This allows NVDA to avoid certain speech glitches like dropped parts of words.
-This can happen due to audio devices (especially Bluetooth and wireless devices) entering standby mode.
-This might also be helpful in other use cases, such as when running NVDA inside a virtual machine (e.g. Citrix Virtual Desktop), or on certain laptops.

-Lower values may allow audio to be cut-off more often, as a device may enter standby mode too soon, causing the start of the following speech to be clipped.
-Setting the value too high may cause the battery of the sound output device to discharge faster, as it stays active for longer while no sound is being sent.

-You can set the time to zero in order to disable this feature.

 ##### Sound split {#SelectSoundSplitMode}

 The sound split feature allows users to make use of their stereo output devices, such as headphones and speakers.